 Is a Car Battery AC or DC?

-A car Battery works with Direct current (DC).
-All batteries store DC electricity and this principle apply to the lithium-ion batteries that power your laptop and camera.
-It also applies to the battery that powers your car—which is definitely DC.
+Your car battery works with direct current (DC), all batteries store DC electricity.
+This is also true of the lithium-ion batteries that power your laptop and camera, and of the battery that powers your car—which is definitely DC.

 Some of the reasons why car batteries run only on direct current power are seen below: